umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_media.MediaPickerConfig.md

 • `Optional` **disableFocalPoint**: `Boolean`

-Specifies wether the Focal Point is disabled or not.
+Specifies whether the Focal Point is disabled or not.

 #### Defined in